 What’s the wildest Japanese concept car?

 We’ll leave the real crazy to the comments, but we’ve always loved the bonkers 1970 Nissan 126X.
 Believe it or not, this wedge was a four seater GT, powered by a mid-engined 3.0 straight-six.
 There was absolutely no rearward visibility, so it had a rear-facing camera instead.
 Little did they know that 40 years later most cars would come with backup cameras, not because they’re so low slung, but because everyone’s driving SUVs.

 What say you, dear reader?
-As always, the most entertaining or inspiring comment by next Monday will receive a toy.
-Click through to see the winner of the last QotW, “What’s the coolest OEM wheel?“ Continue reading
+As always, the most entertaining comment by next Monday will receive a toy.
+Click through to see the winner of the last QotW, “What modern car would be acceptable at a JNC meet?“ Continue reading

 Our thoughts and prayers go out to the Philippines.
 Earlier this month, Typhoon Haiyan ravaged through the Leyte and Samar islands, causing catastrophic damage and the loss of 3,700 lives.
 Ninety percent of Tacloban City was destroyed by gusts reaching up 195 mph, leaving many with no food or water.
 Evacuation and relief efforts were greatly slowed by closed roads and lack of electricity.
 The calamity is the second-deadliest typhoon to hit the Philippines.
 Continue reading

 In less than a week, Nissan is going to reveal something very special to JNC readers at the Tokyo Motor Show.
 We can’t tell you what it is, as we have no desire to steal Nissan’s thunder or betray our sources.
 All we can say is what has already been leaked or speculated by other news outlets, or told to us at official press events.
 Continue reading